ssnaveenprakash/Assembly/x86_64/notes.md

   - [base] + [index × scale] + disp32
 * **Implied Addressing** - some instructions will assume the operand without explicitly mentioning them in the instruction, _inc and dec_ will assume to add one or decrease by one

-### Calling Conventions
-* calling convention specifies registers which should be preserved by caller and callee.
-* It also specifies which registers should be used for passing parameters and return values.

 ## GAS Assembly